jpmartha/EggsBenedict/README.md

   ------------------------------------|--------|-----------
   LSApplicationQueriesSchemes | Array | instagram

-2. Create an instance of `SharingFlow` class with the `SharingFlowType` enumeration.
+2. Create an instance of the `SharingFlow` class with the `SharingFlowType` enumeration.

   ```swift
   let sharingFlow = SharingFlow(type: .IGOExclusivegram)